nikitavoloboev/data/focusing/rules.md

 - When asking for feedback, never ask people if they like the product I built.
 Ask them whether they don't like anything instead.
 - Welcome any feedback.
 The more critical feedback, the better.
 Iterate on it.

+## Reading

+- When reading articles in Reeder, use stars on articles liked.
+Can have a process to later transfer these stars to wiki.

 ## Reading books

 - Make notes as I read books.